-This article will explain the fundamentals of each of these which are essential and integral in effectively understanding each and in turn contrast some of the key differences and uses of both private equity and venture capital funds to provide information and guidance to those starting out with investments.
+This article will explain the fundamentals of each of these which are essential and integral in effectively understanding each and in turn, contrast some of the key differences and uses of both private equity and venture capital funds to provide information and guidance to those starting out with investments.

 Private equity funds are a form of investment where private equity investments are made in businesses not listed on the stock exchange.
 Typically, these funds come from a range of places with the largest proportion of this coming from pension’s funds, with the amount growing every year.
-Other sources of funds include funds of funds, private personal funds, corporate funds, sovereign wealth funds, insurance companies and banks.
+Other sources of funds include private personal funds, corporate funds, sovereign wealth funds, insurance companies and banks.

 Normally, when a private equity fund is used the investor will take a controlling role in the company that is receiving the funds in order to achieve the growth goals by implementing restructure and support the company’s management in achieving these strategic growth goals whilst still expressing a level of ownership.